 “Who are you?” she asked while tilting her head to the side.

 From what she could remark, he was another student about Andrew’s age.
 However, unlike the ghost, this guy was taller and had a certain innocence about him.
 His messy brown hair and confused face were only adding to the image of a puppy.
 By that childish wave of his from the beginning, she was sure he was a troublemaker.

 “I could ask you the same thing,” he responded, leaning in.

 He was a smartass.
 That just gave him more black points in her point of view.
-She wasn’t going to tell him anything and the boy figured out that much on his own.
 He noticed how guarded she was by just looking at her back.
 Her muscles were tense even when she was standing by herself, like she was always ready to defend herself.
 She seemed like an uptight person.

-Instead of leaving like a nice kid, he lay down next to her.
+Instead of leaving like a nice kid, he laid down next to her.

 Zoe raised an eyebrow and glanced at him from the corner of her eye.
 He looked suspiciously innocent yet had something strange circling around him.
 Above his head she swore she saw a glimpse of something, but it vanished quickly.

-“What did he see?” she asked as her eyes moved back to his face.
+“What did he say?” she asked as her eyes moved back to his face.
 The guy chuckled.

 A wide boyish grin spread on his face and he nodded enthusiastically.